Vermont Horse Racing Betting in 2024

 Shawn West has been involved with college basketball, NFL and college football and MLB since he left his job as bank vice president two decades ago.
 He lives in North Carolina with his wife, children, two dachshunds and a variety of turtles.

-When it comes to gambling, Vermont is one of the least hospitable states in the United States.
-Other than the state lottery, all forms of gambling are illegal, according to Vermont state law.
-While other states prohibit most forms of gambling, the majority allows for betting on horse racing, but even that is illegal under Vermont regulations.
+When it comes to gambling, Vermont is one of the least hospitable states in the United States, only legalizing sports betting in June 2023.
+Despite having locally-regulated retail and mobile sports betting, horse racing remains illegal under Vermont regulations.
 The state’s last horse track ran its last race more than 40 years ago.

 That doesn’t mean horse racing fans in the state are out of luck, though, as it is still possible to bet on races using online sportsbooks located outside the U.S. These offshore sites offer the chance to win real money betting on races.